 Mik Kersten, a CEO at Tasktop, is experienced in delivering software and in leadership positions.
 Those experiences made him realize that there’s something wrong with the way we deliver software.
 I spoke with Mik about problems in software delivery today and the disconnection between the Business and the IT many organizations experience.

 “The goal of the full-frame is to expose the dynamics of software delivery to a common measurement model that both the technology and the business side can agree on.
 So, to understand that flow is about the customer.
 It’s not about how quickly an agile team finishes something but about the time to market for delivering value to a customer that all these flows need to be.”

 Manuel Pais is a co-author of Team Topologies and was our keynote speaker at the QEDx.
 He gave a talk on playing Tetris and the cognitive load, precisely he made an analogy to software delivery and software operations.

 “We can look at the canvas where the Tetris pieces are coming down as a sort of the cognitive load for the team that’s developing the product, the software.
 We can look at the different pieces as different aspects, different knowledge and different concepts and skills they need to have.”

 -Manuel Pais, IT Organizational Consultant at Team Topologies

 While I prepare the next issue of the 0800-DEVOPS, check out our archive and enjoy podcasts and interviews with IT thought leaders as well as top IT book recommendations.

-The 0800-DEVOPS #29 brings you a talk with Nigel Kersten about the 10th anniversary of the Report and how come some enterprises are stuck on their DevOps journey.
+Nigel Kersten talks about the 10th anniversary of the Report and enterprises stuck on their DevOps journey.